 Anat joined the Fulbright Commission in October 2014.
 Prior to joining Fulbright Israel, she was senior research fellow and Academic Director of the Mediterranean Program at the Van Leer Jerusalem Institute.
 She is founding editor of Journal of Levantine Studies, a semiannual Academic journal.
 She taught Middle Eastern studies and Turkish Studies at the Department of International Relations at the Hebrew University of Jerusalem.
 Between 2009-2014 she headed the Israeli network of the Anna Lindh Foundation for Intercultural Dialogue.
 Anat received her BA in Jewish History and Middle Eastern Studies from Tel Aviv University, and holds a PhD from the Department of Politics, the University of Durham, U.K.

 Noa Turgeman is Fulbright Israel's Deputy Director for Programs.

 Noa was a Program Director at ILGBC (Israeli Green Building Council).
 Prior to that, she was the Co-Executive Director of the Women's Courtyard in Jaffa.
 Noa has also held executive and development positions at the San Francisco Bay area Jewish Federation and at Lehrhaus Judaica, Berkeley CA.

-Noa holds two MA degrees from Tel Aviv University – in Comparative literature and in East Asian Studies.
-She is cuently a PhD candidate at the graduate program in science, technology and society in Bar Ilan University.
+Noa holds two MA degrees from Tel Aviv University – in Comparative Literature and in East Asian Studies.
+She is currently a PhD candidate at the graduate program in science, technology and society at Bar Ilan University.